vishalbelsare/agentgateway/examples/basic/README.md

   }
 ```

-Now that we have the proxy running, we can use the [mcpinspector](https://github.com/modelcontextprotocol/inspector) to try it out.
+Now that we have the gateway running, we can use the [mcpinspector](https://github.com/modelcontextprotocol/inspector) to try it out.
 ```bash
 npx @modelcontextprotocol/inspector
 ```